tommytommychopper/Autocompletion-repo/README.md

 ## Description

-I used binary Search Tree to implement smartphone’s feature that autocompletes words.
+I used Balanced Binary Search Tree to implement smartphone’s feature that autocompletes words.

 Makefile -- use 'make' command to compile these four files and create excutable file called 'run'